All Episodes

 I'm 34.

-Okay, and so how liberal were you, and how long ago was it?
+And how long ago was it?

-And I started seeing how like uh the younger people younger than me with the entitlement issues about how they shouldn't have to work and everything should be given to them for free.
+And I started seeing how like the younger people younger than me with the entitlement issues about how they shouldn't have to work and everything should be given to them for free.

 I think it's absolutely ridiculous.